 Accommodations near Loch Maree

-- At the West end, you can stay in the coastal town of Poolewe is a great choice with a charming atmosphere - check out accommodation options
+- At the West end, you can stay in the coastal town of Poolewe.
+It is a great choice with a charming atmosphere - check out accommodation options

 - Along the loch you can find the Loch Maree Hotel - check out pictures and availability

-- And at the East end, you can sty in Kinlochlewe - check out the accommodation options
+- And at the East end, you can stay in Kinlochlewe - check out the accommodation options

 Loch Maree Viewpoint at Glen Docherty

-As you drive on A832 Through Glen Docherty getting closer to Loch Maree Scotland, you will notice a sign for a parking and a viewpoint.
+As you are driving on A832 through Glen Docherty and getting closer to Loch Maree, you will notice a sign for a carpark and a viewpoint.